-When putting an age to the assets introduced in table 42, we can see that all except one are within the economical depreciation time.
-Asset 2 is within the maximal depreciation time until the end of 2022.
-The age of the assets for each half year in the RP is shown in the table below.
+When putting an age to the assets introduced in the table above (Example of reported assets with catalogue costs), we can see that all except one are within the economical depreciation time.
+The asset Underground cable, populated area (Asset 2) is within the maximal depreciation time until the end of 2026.
+The age of the assets for each half year in the RP is shown in the table below (Age of the assets).